mohammed-samiul-islam/Python-AI-Chatbot/README.md

 # Python AI Chatbot

-A simple AI-powered chatbot web app built with **FastAPI** that uses a LangChain agent to process prompts and perform note-taking tasks like reading and writing text files based on natural language instructions. :contentReference[oaicite:1]{index=1}
+A simple AI-powered chatbot web app built with **FastAPI** that uses a **LangChain** agent to process prompts and perform note-taking tasks like reading and writing text files based on natural language instructions.

----

 ## 🚀 Features